Enhanced rates of stellar radial migration in gas-rich discs at high redshift: Analysis and Results

 where $\Delta \rho_{i,j} ({\bs x_j})$ denotes the non-axisymmetric density perturbation of substance $i=\{\rm gas,\,star,\,tot\}$ at snapshot $j$, $\overline{\rho}_{{\rm tot},j}$ is the total baryon density averaged azimuthally at the star's annulus, and ${\bs x_j}$ represents the location of the star at snapshot $j$.
 The time-integrated density perturbation could also be considered as the orbital-averaged density perturbation and therefore could be correlated to the orbital-averaged diffusion coefficient of the actions \citep[see more in section 7.4 of][]{BT08}.
 In practice, $\Delta \rho_{i,j} ({\bs x_j})$ was calculated using a spatial cell of size $300^3$~pc$^3$.
 We calculated the total density perturbation and the perturbation from stars and gas individually.
 The radial trends of the total density perturbation, averaged along the orbits, are shown in the upper panel of Fig.~\ref{fig:density_perturbation}, which are further averaged among the stars occupying the same guiding radii bins.
 As the Figure demonstrates, stars in gas-rich discs experience stronger density perturbations throughout all $1.5$~Gyrs of their orbital history.
 Consequently, there are stronger non-axisymmetric perturbations available for stars in gas-rich discs to exchange angular momentum, leading to a greater diffusion of stellar orbital angular momentum.

-We compare the relative contribution of gas and stellar content to the total density perturbation by examining the ratio of $\langle|\Delta \rho_{\rm gas}|/\overline{\rho}_{\rm tot}\rangle$ and $\langle|\Delta \rho_{\rm star}|/\overline{\rho}_{\rm tot}\rangle$ in the lower panel of Fig.~\ref{fig:density_perturbation}.
+We compare the relative contribution of gas and stellar content (including both pre-assembled and newborn stars) to the total density perturbation by examining the ratio of $\langle|\Delta \rho_{\rm gas}|/\overline{\rho}_{\rm tot}\rangle$ and $\langle|\Delta \rho_{\rm star}|/\overline{\rho}_{\rm tot}\rangle$ in the lower panel of Fig.~\ref{fig:density_perturbation}.
 It is only in the galaxy with a $20\%$ gas fraction that stars dominate the density fluctuations.
 For galaxies with $f_{\rm gas}\geq 40\%$, gas is the main contributor to the density perturbations, consistent with the more top-heavy cloud mass spectrum as $f_{\rm gas}$ increases \citep{fen21,fen23}.
 This implies that in these galaxies, the gas behaviour primarily governs the secular evolution of the stellar disc \citep{BH2025}.

 We decompose the density field of the four galaxies into azimuthal Fourier modes and find that more gas-rich discs have relatively stronger power in higher-$m$ modes, corresponding to finer, smaller-scale non-axisymmetric structure.
 This behaviour is expected, as gas tends to clump more effectively than stars.
 The strength of the long-wavelength quadrupole moment also fluctuates more intensely in gas-rich environments.
 These factors could further boost the angular momentum variation in gas-rich galaxies, though the detailed correlation between the wavelength of perturbations and the strength of radial migration remains unestablished and is attributed to future work.